 7. Integrated Safety Analysis

-Example a: The licensee failed to perform a daily functional test of a dry rad waste collection scale so that a significant quantity of uranium will not accumulate in a waste drum.
+Example 7a: The licensee failed to perform a daily functional test of a dry rad waste collection scale so that a significant quantity of uranium will not accumulate in a waste drum.
 The functional test is credited as an IROFS in the ISA for the prevention nuclear criticality which is considered a high consequence event.

 The violation: A specific section of the license application related to configuration management (also a management measure) requires that IROFS be installed, tested, and maintained in accordance with approved procedures.
 Specifically, the licensee failed to ensure that the scale was functionally tested in accordance with an approved procedure.